Salvoxia/immich-folder-album-creator/README.md

       -i IGNORE, --ignore IGNORE
                             A string containing a list of folders, sub-folder sequences or file names separated by ':' that will be ignored. (default: )
       -m {CREATE,CLEANUP,DELETE_ALL}, --mode {CREATE,CLEANUP,DELETE_ALL}
                             Mode for the script to run with.
 CREATE = Create albums based on folder names and provided arguments; CLEANUP = Create album nmaes based on current images and script arguments, but delete albums if they exist; DELETE_ALL = Delete all albums.
 If the mode is anything but CREATE, --unattended does not have any effect.
 Only performs deletion if -d/--delete-confirm option is set, otherwise only performs a dry-run. (default: CREATE)
       -d, --delete-confirm  Confirm deletion of albums when running in mode CLEANUP or DELETE_ALL.
 If this flag is not set, these modes will perform a dry run only.
 Has no effect in mode CREATE (default: False)
+      -x SHARE_WITH, --share-with SHARE_WITH
+                            A user name (or email address of an existing user) to share newly created albums with.
+Sharing only happens if the album was actually created, not if new assets were added to an existing album.
+May be specified multiple times to share albums with more than one user.
+                            (default: None)
+      -o {viewer,editor}, --share-role {viewer,editor}
+                            The role for users newly created albums are shared with.
+Only effective if --share-with is specified at least once. (default: viewer)
     ```

 __Plain example without optional arguments:__